RippleAdder/Modus-Javascript-Bridge/README.md

   * (function) function to be called on error

-### scanPDF417Barcode
+### scanBarcode
-  Scans a PDF 417 barcode and returns the text encoded in the barcode (encoded in base64)
+  Scans a barcode and returns the text encoded in the barcode (encoded in base64)

 | Platforms     | Available     |